-The death of a parent, sibling or other loved one is a devastating experience for any young person and often adults don’t know what to say or how to support them, especially if they are a teenager.
+The death of a parent, sibling or other important person is a devastating experience for any young person and often adults don’t know what to say or how to support them.
 Teenage years are a challenging time, full of hormonal changes, working out who you are, building independence, testing boundaries and taking risks.
-Even without the death of someone important.
-So when a teenager experiences the death of someone close to them, their emotions and ability to cope can feel so much more difficult and intensified for the young person and those supporting them.
+Even without navigating grief.

 What do teenagers understand about death?